A Visual Guide to Understanding Heartburn and GERD

 Heartburn Begins With a Bite

-Take a bite of warm, gooey pepperoni pizza, and your digestive system kicks into action.
-Acids tumble into the stomach, ready to break down your meal.
-In many people, a faulty valve-like structure lets these acids run amok, triggering a burning sensation in the chest.
-Heartburn is an extremely common symptom.
-More than 60 million Americans have heartburn at least once a month.
-The following slides examine where heartburn starts, and how it can be stopped.
+Take a bite of warm, gooey pepperoni pizza, and your digestive system kicks in.
+Acids go to the stomach, ready to break down your meal.
+In many people, a faulty valve-like structure lets these acids run amok, leaking into your esophagus and triggering a burning feeling in the chest.
+Heartburn is a very common symptom.
+More than 60 million Americans have it at least once a month.
+The following slides show where heartburn starts and how to stop it.

 Heartburn: An Inside Look